 Some Jews wanted to know what they should do about the fact that “God has made Him both Lord and Christ, this Jesus whom they crucified,” and Peter said to them, “Repent, and each of you be baptized in the name of Jesus Christ for the forgiveness of your sins…” Seems pretty self-explanatory.

-But many will say, “No, I doesn’t mean that.”
+But many will say, “No, it doesn’t mean that.”
 And probably the most common alternative to understanding it that way is to take that little preposition “for” and say it should be translated “because of”.
-In other words that it’s not repent and be baptized in the name of Christ for the forgiveness of sins, but rather because of the forgiveness of sins (because your sins are already forgiven).
+In other words it’s not repent and be baptized in the name of Christ for the forgiveness of sins, but rather because of the forgiveness of sins (because your sins are already forgiven).

 But I don’t know a single credible English translation that translates it that way.
 I did happen to find a paraphrase that renders it something like that.
 But paraphrases are really more like commentaries.
 They are not translations of the Greek text.
 The Greek preposition usually means into, unto, toward or for.
 That’s how it’s used several hundred times in the NT.
 So what Peter appears to be saying is “Here’s what you do to come into or unto the forgiveness of sins: repent and be baptized in the name of Jesus Christ.”